AsifRajwani/Langflow/README.md

 You can test the MCP functionality with these prompts:

+1. `What tools are available to answer my question?` (Lists the available tools)
-1. `Give me list of 10 cities close by me.` (Uses IP Geolocation server)
+2. `Give me list of 10 cities close by me.` (Uses IP Geolocation server)
-2. `Is weather in London good for hiking.` (Uses weather server)
+3. `Is weather in London good for hiking.` (Uses weather server)
-3. `What is the weather in Paris.` (Uses weather server)
+4. `What is the weather in Paris.` (Uses weather server)
-4. `Is it good time to hiking in my area. use all close by cities with info if needed.` (Uses both servers)
+5. `Is it good time to hiking in my area. use all close by cities with info if needed.` (Uses both servers)

 - **To run**:
   ```bash